Use of Machine Learning Models to Warmstart Column Generation for Unit Commitment: Introduction

-One popular solution method for UC problems is to use Dantzig-Wolfe decomposition to decompose the problem by generators.
+\revisedii{\textbf{Solution Methods for UC}:} One popular traditional approach to \gls{UC} problems is to use Dantzig-Wolfe decomposition to decompose the problem by generators (e.g., see \citet{VanAckooijetal2018a}).
 The reformulated problem is then solved with a column generation procedure.
-This procedure can be seen as the dual of a cutting plane approach to Lagrangian relaxation, as discussed by \citet{Briantetal2008}.
-The DW reformulation is a relaxation of the original problem, however \citet{Bertsekasetal1983} and \citet{Bard1988} reported that the optimality gap introduced by the reformulation is typically small especially if the problem size is large.
-In such cases, Dantzig-Wolfe decomposition with a suitable primal heuristic is likely to solve the UC problem to high precision.
+This procedure can be seen as the dual of a cutting plane approach to Lagrangian relaxation, as is discussed by \citet{Briantetal2008}.
+Since the \gls{UC} problem is an \gls{MILP} problem, the reformulation is not exact but a relaxation of the original problem.
+However, \citet{Bertsekasetal1983} and \citet{Bard1988} reported that the integrality gap introduced by the reformulation (i.e., the difference between the optimal objective value and the lower bound provided by the relaxation) is typically small especially if the problem size is large.
+In such cases, provided that a primal heuristic finds a near-optimal feasible solution, Dantzig-Wolfe decomposition is likely to solve the \gls{UC} problem to a tight tolerance.

+Recently, there has been interest in accelerating the column generation procedure using machine learning. \citet{VaclavikEtAl2018} use a machine learning model to speed up the solver for the pricing subproblem.
+They train a regression model to predict an upper bound of the objective value of the pricing subproblem, and this upper bound is passed to the optimization solver. \citet{ShenEtAl2022} study the column generation procedure applied to a graph colouring problem.
+They use a machine learning model to generate a near-optimal solution to the pricing subproblem.
+When their method fails to find a solution to the pricing subproblem that has negative reduced cost, an optimization solver is used to solve it exactly. \citet{Morabit2021} use a machine learning model to select columns from equally-promising \revisedii{ones obtained by solving} the pricing subproblem and add them to the \gls{RMP}.
+Their approach is especially of value when primal degeneracy is present in the problem.

-In the aforementioned decomposition-based approaches, the dual variable plays a key role.
-It is expected that using an appropriate dual value as an initial point may speed up the solution method.
-One approach to generate such a dual value is to solve an approximation of the original problem. \citet{Schulzeetal2017} solved the linear programming relaxation (LPR) of the original problem and obtained its optimal dual value.
-It was then used to initialize Dantzig-Wolfe decomposition. \citet{Takritietal1996} constructed an approximation by dropping some constraints, such as integrality constraints, minimum up/down time constraints and minimum power output constraints.
-The optimal dual value of the approximation was used to warmstart Lagrangian relaxation with the subgradient algorithm.
-However, as \citet{Schulzeetal2017} reported, solving such an approximation may require a non-trivial amount of time.
+\revisedii{\textbf{Warmstarted Column Generation}:} In the aforementioned decomposition-based approaches, the dual values play a key role, and it is expected that using appropriate dual values as an initial point will speed up the solution method.
+One approach to generating such dual values is to solve an approximation of the original problem and obtain its optimal dual values. \citet{Borghettietal2002} and \citet{Schulzeetal2017} relax the integrality constraints and obtain a continuous relaxation.
+However, the relaxation has a similar number of variables and constraints as the original problem, and solving it even without the integrality constraints takes significant computational time. \citet{Takritietal1996} drop further constraints such as minimum up/down time constraints and minimum power output constraints.